winterbitia/winterbitia-Kali-WSL/README.md

-# Winterbitia's Kali Linux Configuration
+# Winterbitia's Kali Linux WSL Configuration

 > Use `yadm` to easily use these configurations for yourself